 Here are some things you can do to keep your vegetable garden healthy and productive:

-Harvest often.
 Visit the garden at least every other day to harvest mature vegetables.
-Most vegetable plants, Including beans, cucumbers, squash, peppers and eggplant, will stop producing if not harvested frequently.
+Most vegetable plants, including beans, cucumbers, squash, peppers and eggplant, will stop producing if not harvested frequently.
 If you can't use everything you harvest, share your bounty with neighbors.